EmelieMarkkanen/make-it-sew/README.md

     - `git add .`: adds all modified files to a staging area
     - `git commit -m "A message explaining your commit"`: commits all changes to a local repository.
     - `git push`: pushes all your committed changes to your Github repository.
+- While working on the project I used the Gitpod development server to view the website in action.
+To start the development server run the following command: `Python3 manage.py runserver`.

 ## Create a Django project and app